Hiking Vidova Gora on Brac, Croatia JetSettingFools.com

 • Don’t forget to pack a pair of proper travel shoes for the beach and walking around Bol Town.
 I (Sarah) traveled with these flip flops by Reef.
 Kris prefers wearing these shoes by Sanuk.

 • We’re certain you’ll be snapping tons of photos during your vacation to Croatia.
 Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
-We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).
+We travel with a Canon Rebel.

 • Whether you travel with a backpack or suitcase, you also want a great day pack to organize all of your hiking essentials as well as other everyday travel items.

-• If you haven’t already obtained travel insurance for your trip to Croatia, consider traveling protected with World Nomads.
+• If you haven’t already obtained travel insurance, consider traveling protected with World Nomads.

 Want More Travel Planning Tips For Croatia?
-Head over to our Croatia Travel Planning article and check out our complete Packing Tips as well as other Top Croatia Travel Destinations.
+Head over to our Croatia Travel Planning article and discover other Top Croatia Travel Destinations.
 Then find all our inside tips on our Croatia Travel Guides page!

 Other Amazing Hikes in Croatia